carvarr/nativescript-google-signin/README.md

     };
 ```

-- **onSuccess:** called when the signin process was successfully, the param result is an com.google.android.gms.auth.api.signin.GoogleSignInAccount object (https://developers.google.com/android/reference/com/google/android/gms/auth/api/signin/GoogleSignInResult)
+- **onSuccess:** called when the signin process was successfully, the param *"result"* is an com.google.android.gms.auth.api.signin.GoogleSignInAccount object (https://developers.google.com/android/reference/com/google/android/gms/auth/api/signin/GoogleSignInResult)
-- **onFailed:** called when ocurr a problem during the signin process, the param e is an exeption or a message with the google error code.
+- **onFailed:** called when ocurr a problem during the signin process, the param *"e"* is an exeption or a message with the google error code.

 invoke the singIn using the config created